-6.0 SUSTAINABILITY IMPLICATIONS/COMMUNITY STRATEGY
+5.0 SUSTAINABILITY IMPLICATIONS/COMMUNITY STRATEGY

-6.1 The delivery of new infrastructure funded by CIL monies will have positive implications for sustainability and contribute to the delivery of the development allocated in the West Lancs Local Plan 2012-2027 in a sustainable manner.
-Depending on which projects are ultimately selected for spending CIL monies on, various objectives of the Council's Sustainable Community Strategy will be contributed towards by these decisions.
+5.1 The delivery of new infrastructure funded by CIL monies will have positive implications for sustainability and contribute to the delivery of the development allocated in the West Lancs Local Plan 2012-2027 in a sustainable manner.
+The three projects recommended at paragraph 2.2 will contribute towards various objectives of the Council's Sustainable Community Strategy.

-7.0 FINANCIAL AND RESOURCE IMPLICATIONS
+6.0 FINANCIAL AND RESOURCE IMPLICATIONS

-7.1 There is no additional cost to Council resources of preparing and consulting on a CIL Funding Programme given that any projects prioritised for funding will be funded by CIL monies and, in some cases, match-funded identified by the infrastructure provider from other sources; the administration of CIL (including the CIL Funding Programme) is covered by the 5% administration fee retained by the Council from CIL receipts together with the Planning Services revenue budgets.
+6.1 There is no additional cost to Council resources of preparing and consulting on a CIL Funding Programme given that any projects prioritised for funding will be funded by CIL monies and, in some cases, by match-funding identified by the infrastructure provider from other sources; the administration of CIL (including the CIL Funding Programme) is covered by the 5% administration fee retained by the Council from CIL receipts together with the Planning Services revenue budgets.

-8.0 RISK ASSESSMENT
+7.0 RISK ASSESSMENT

-8.1 There are no significant risks related to this report.
+7.1 There are no significant risks related to this report.